Stegobully/merged_ncRNAclassifier/README.md

 ---

+3. input fasta

 After choosing whether to test or predict new sequences, you will be asked to enter the path to a `.fasta` file.
 The entered file may also end in `.fa`.
 The only requirement is, that it needs to be readable by Biopython's `SeqIO.parse`, additional to the rna types in the header of each sequence for the test option.
 You may also choose the default option by typing "default".
 This will test the model on `merged_test_file_30.fasta`, which contains 30 sequences of each ncRNA type.

+4. (Optional) for model X and Y:

 Next, you will be asked to provide the link to the structure file, unless you chose "SeqEnc" for the model.
 The graphprot graph encoding file will need to end in `.gspan.gz.feature`, the pysster structure encoding will need to end in `pysster.txt`, otherwise the program will repeat the prompt to enter the file.
 If you chose the default option, you will not be asked to enter a structure/graph encoding file and the program will choose the corresponding file automatically.

 Lastly, the program will read in the `.fasta` file (and the structure file if needed) and predict with the chosen model.
 If the number of graph feature vectors in the provided `.feature` file and sequences in the `.fasta` file do not match, the program will throw an error before prediction.
 If prediction does not fail, the output is written to the corresponding file and if the option "test" was chosen, the plots are created and saved in the results folder.

+5. Output will be created automatically ....

+Different models for selection in XXX.py or as standalone version:

 ## test_[model].py
 The `test_[model].py` programs are standalone versions of each of the models.
 They require the fasta file and (if needed) the structure file as run parameters.
 There is no option to test known sequences, the output only consists of `_[model]_predictions.txt` file.
 The order of the entered files is not flexible.